The Case for Resistance

 The fascism they want.

-This could create new weaknesses for him, however.
+Yet this could create new weaknesses for him.
 Promoting sycophants to positions of power on the basis of loyalty rather than expertise will not necessarily create an effective government.
 The more emboldened Trump and his henchmen are, the more likely they are to provoke resistance.
 In attempting to appoint a cabinet full of rapists, conspiracy theorists, and Fox News hosts, he will force even the most milquetoast liberals to at least temporarily cease to regard the United States government as legitimate.
 Purging thousands of people from the government and the military while waging open war upon some of the most desperate sectors of society could incite resistance on multiple fronts.

 How Popular Is Trump?